OFFICE OF EMERGENCY MANAGEMENT (OEM)

-The overarching objective of this group of programs is to provide strong and effective all-hazards emergency PREVENTION, PROTECTION, MITIGATION, RESPONSE, and RECOVERY strategies for Mercer County and those who live and work here.
+The overarching objective of this group of programs is to provide strong and effective all-hazards emergency PREVENTION, PROTECTION, MITIGATION, RESPONSE, and RECOVERY strategies from a Public Health perspective for Mercer County and those who live and work here.

 Regular business hours are Monday - Thursday, 8:00 am - 5:00 pm.